Backbase/symitar-core-banking-client/README.md

 The `SymitarRequestSettings` supports additional nested configuration settings for the following:

 - Stop check payments
+- Wire transfers

 This is done to promote feature-specific configurability that may vary across customers.
 For example, a stop check payment fee withdrawal code for one institution may be `1`, but for another institution it may be `3`.

-Leveraging the example above, you can define additional properties for stop check payments in your `application.yml` as follows:
+Leveraging the example above, you can define additional properties in your `application.yml` as follows (this example will use stop check payments):

 ```yaml
 symitar: